Properties of Fiber-Optic Cabling

 Made from little different chemicals than those used to make the core.
 It tends to do like a mirror by reflecting light back into the core of the fiber.
 This keeps the light in the core as it travels down the fiber.

 Used to help shield the core and cladding from damage.

 Surrounds the buffer, prevents the fiber cable from being stretched out when it is being pulled.
-The material used is often the same material used to manufacture bulletproof vests.
+The material used is often the same material uses to manufacture bulletproof vests.

 Typically a PVC jacket that protects the fiber against abrasion; moisture, and other contaminants.
 This outer jacket composition can vary depending on the cable usage.